Page 12 – Was the Qur’an copied from the Bible?

 As God promised in the Qur’an, the Pharaoh’s body was discovered at Thebes in the Valley of the Kings by Loret in 1898.
 Elliot Smith removed its wrapping on July 8, 1907 and wrote a detailed description in his book The Royal Mummies (1912).

-In the late 1970s, President Anwar El-Sadat allowed the loan of the pharaoh’s mummy to Paris to be studied.
+In the late 1970s, the Egyptian president Anwar El-Sadat allowed the loan of the pharaoh’s mummy to Paris to be studied.
 The Chief Surgeon in charge of the project was Dr. Maurice Bucaille.

 Among the discovery made by the scientific team in Paris was the pharaoh’s cause of death: “… The salt remnant in his body was the biggest evidence that he died drowning, and his body was extracted from the sea after drowning immediately.
 Then quickly they carried and embalming process of the body in order to preserve it…”